 “You want to use something really, really mild,” he says.
 “There’s no need to go in with a heavy-duty detergent.”

-Through his business, Concrete Innovations by Hallack, he offers his clients simple rules for dealing with stained concrete floors: Dust mop every day and wash with cold water and a mild, diluted citrus cleaner once a week.
+Through his business, Concrete Innovations by Hallack, he offers his clients simple rules for dealing with stained concrete floors: Dust mop daily and wash weekly with cold water and a mild, diluted citrus cleaner.
 “If people follow these simple recommendations they may need to reseal their floors in two to three years.”

-The two- to three-year resealing schedule is also recommended for stamped and colored concrete, depending of course on the kind of traffic and wear it is exposed to.
+The two- to three-year resealing schedule is also recommended for stamped and colored concrete.
+This depends, of course, on the kind of traffic and wear it’s exposed to.
 “If you wait longer, you may notice the color fade slightly,” he says.
 “But just like waxing a car, reseal your stamped concrete and the color will be as vibrant as the day it was installed.”

-Light commercial floors may need resealing every six months, and heavy-duty commercial floors, in supermarkets for example, are stripped, buffed and resealed with water-based products every week, Hallack says.
+Light commercial floors may need resealing every six months, Hallack says.
+Heavy-duty commercial floors, in supermarkets for example, are stripped, buffed and resealed weekly with water-based products.

 Cleaning is the first and most important step to any concrete maintenance program, but the next step — making sure the concrete is dry — takes patience.

 “Contractors are guilty of rushing in and trying to put sealers on before the floors are dry.
 They trap moisture and it’s a big mistake,” Hallack says.
 “Floors need to be dry 100 percent.”
-Hallack recently let a floor dry for two complete days, then did a moisture test before he started resealing.
+Hallack recently let a floor dry for two complete days, then tested for moisture before resealing.

 Dealing with problem areas

 When contractors face mildew stains, sun damage, or just particularly stubborn dirt, they may need to dig deeper into their bag of tricks to come up with a solution.